Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 ### Knowledge check

-{{% expandbold "Which file in the application repository do you need to edit if you want to manuelly change the page order of existing pages?" %}}
+{{% expandbold "Which file in the application repository do you need to edit if you want to manually change the page order of existing pages?" %}}
 <br>

 You can configure the page order in `App/ui/Settings.json` by modifying the list described under `pages.order`.